qaiserfatmi/MachineLearning/README.md

-This a tutorial for NumPy inspired by https://github.com/RajarshiRay25
+This is a tutorial for NumPy inspired by https://github.com/RajarshiRay25